JorjaKark/FSI-LABS-9/LOGBOOK9.md

 # **LOGBOOK 9 - Secret-Key Encryption Lab**

 This logbook investigates core symmetric-key cryptography concepts through practical experimentation.
-It begins by breaking a monoalphabetic substitution cipher using frequency analysis and iterative substitution refinement.
-It then evaluates AES encryption modes and demonstrates how different block-cipher structures handle and propagate errors under ciphertext corruption.
+It breaks a monoalphabetic substitution cipher using frequency analysis and substitution refinement, and then evaluates AES encryption modes to demonstrate how different block-cipher structures handle and propagate errors under ciphertext corruption.

+---

 ## **Task 1 – Frequency Analysis**